 Born in Paris in 1962, conductor Marc Piollet studied at the Hochschule der Künste in Berlin and attended masterclasses with John Eliot Gardiner, Michael Gielen and Kurt Masur.
 In 1995 he was a prizewinner at the Dirigenten-Forum of the Deutscher Musikrat.
 After early posts as First Kapellmeister at the Philharmonisches Staatsorchester Halle and the Staatstheater Kassel he was Music Director of the Vienna Volksoper from 2003 until 2005.
 From 2004 until 2012 he was General Music Director at the Hessisches Staatstheater Wiesbaden where he conducted acclaimed performances of Wagner’s complete Ring and numerous new productions.

-In the 2021/2022 season a new production of Tristan und Isolde will take Marc Piollet to the Teatro Petruzzelli in Bari.
-He will also conduct ballet premieres at Den Norske Opera (Oslo) and Opera Ballet Vlaanderen (Ghent), as well as performances of Carmen (Düsseldorf) and Werther (Stuttgart).
-Concert engagements will bring him to the Staatskapelle Weimar, the Südwestdeutsche Philharmonie Konstanz and the Brandenburgisches Staatsorchester.
+In the 2021/2022 season a new production of Tristan und Isolde took Marc Piollet to the Teatro Petruzzelli in Bari.
+He will also conducted ballet premieres at Den Norske Opera (Oslo) and Opera Ballet Vlaanderen (Ghent), as well as performances of Carmen (Düsseldorf) and Werther (Stuttgart).
+Concert engagements brought him to the Staatskapelle Weimar, the Südwestdeutsche Philharmonie Konstanz and the Brandenburgisches Staatsorchester.

 In recent seasons Marc Piollet has also worked with leading opera houses, including Royal Theatre in Copenhagen (La Bohème with Anna Netrebko as Mimi), Bavarian State Opera as part of the Munich Opera Festival (Les Contes d’Hoffmann), Opéra National de Paris (Il barbiere di Siviglia, Les Contes d’Hoffmann with Rolando Villazón in the title role), Staatstheater Stuttgart (Jenůfa, Bluebeard’s Castle/Erwartung), Teatro Colón in Buenos Aires (Carmen and Don Giovanni), Vienna State Opera (Il barbiere di Siviglia) as well as Gran Teatre del Liceu in Barcelona (La Bohème and Carmen staged by Calixto Bieito).
 He made his muchacclaimed US opera debut in 2014 at the Cincinnati Opera, again with Carmen, and returned there for Le Nozze di Figaro in 2019.